Wales Smoking Statistics

 Smoking cost to Welsh businesses specifically per year

-- 28% of smokers – over 500,000 people – could be lifted out of poverty if they stopped smoking
+- 28% of smokers in the UK – over 500,000 people – could be lifted out of poverty if they stopped smoking

 - 7 million households which include a smoker are in poverty